l33tn00b/OpenVPN_USG_as_client/README.md

 This is by no means bullet proof.
 The USG just seems to be unable to work with non-static IP addresses.
 The tunnel will go stale without the USG taking note.
 So: If you have another machine capable of running an openvpn client and maybe doing some routing behind the USG: Use it instead of the USG.

+I ended up dropping two EdgeRouters (ER-X) into the networks behind the USGs doing their thing.
+Thus tying together the two networks at at centrally accessible server.

 # Prerequisites
 - You need a machine to be used as OpenVPN server.
 - Mine has Ubuntu 20.04.2 LTS